Hope 2021

 In this work I question the situation of women in contemporary Iranian society.

-Jean-Paul Fargier : “And what about women in this cruel, unjust, apparently unchangeable world?
-There are many of them, here, to express their revolt, that is enough for them.
-First of all, they must tirelessly say what oppresses them.
-One of them, Paryah Vatankhah, tirelessly takes off and puts back on her veil, in a loop that only seeks to be unclasped by the successive insurrections that a soundtrack made of the clamors of demonstrations in Iran against the absolutism of the ayatollahs carries.
-Women must be beautiful, Women must be hidden: quickly let these veils fall and let the time of free faces come.”
-Chroniques en movement, Marseille 2018, Turbulences Video, n°102, 2019
+“And what about women in this cruel, unjust, seemingly unchangeable world?
+There are many of them here, expressing their revolt, and that is enough.
+First and foremost, they must tirelessly voice what oppresses them.
+One of them, Paryah Vatankhah, repeatedly puts on and takes off her veil in a loop that seeks only to be undone by the successive uprisings carried in a soundtrack of the clamor of demonstrations in Iran against the absolutism of the ayatollahs.
+Women must be beautiful.
+Women must be hidden.
+Let these veils fall quickly and let the time of free faces come.”

 The Circle (2016)